edsu/soccer-schools/README.md

 # College Soccer Schools

-My son Graham is interested in playing soccer at college and I wanted to get a dataset of colleges and universities with their associated conference and division, average SAT score, acceptance rate and annual cost.
+My son is interested in playing soccer at college and I wanted to get a dataset of colleges and universities with their associated conference and division, average SAT score, acceptance rate and annual cost.
 Maybe there's a way to do this using existing tools but what better way to deal with the stress by turning this into a data problem!

 I started by using [wikitable2csv] to download the tables for the following Wikipedia Pages: